AaronL1011/Assignments/Term_3_Workbook/README.md

 _Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language_

 This majority of functional JavaScript programming revolves around the use of Objects.
-Objects are structures which utilize key-value pairs to store data.
+Objects are structures which utilise key-value pairs to store data.
 Objects can be created and manipulated in multiple ways within JavaScript beginning with an 'Object Literal'.
 This looks like:

 ```javascript
 let car = {